ON THIS PAGE

 and Conveyance Plan – Humbug Valley

-The Watershed Planing Committee of the Stewardship Council forwarded to the board of directors for its consideration and possible adoption the proposed Land Conservation and Conveyance Plan for lands to be donated to the Maidu Summit Consortium at the Humbug Valley Tasmim Kojom planning unit in Plumas County.
+At its May 2, 2018 meeting, the board adopted the final Land Conservation and Conveyance Plan for lands to be donated to the Maidu Summit Consortium at the Humbug Valley Tasmam Kojom planning unit in Plumas County.

 The Draft LCCP was made available for a public review and comment period from February 26, 2018 to March 28, 2018.